wpaustralia/wpaustralia.org/README.md

 ### Development Process

-If you're new to give them here are a few steps to help you get started:
+If you're new to git, here are a few steps to help you get started:

-* Ensure you're in the on the `master` branch. `git checkout master`
+* Ensure you're in the on the `development` branch. `git checkout development`
 * Ensure this branch is up to date. `git pull`
 * Create a new branch `git checkout -b issue-number-name-of-feature`
 * Add your files.  `git add .` or if you've changed a lot of files use `git add -p` to be prompted about small chunks of code.